FMNSSun/Burlesque/docs/BLSQ.md

 * [Source code](http://github.com/FMNSSun/Burlesque)
 * [Language Reference](http://mroman.ch/burlesque/lref.html)

-Until this moonpage is complete, please consult the Language Reference.
-Once compelete, the moonpage will superseed the Language Reference.
+**Until this moonpage is complete please consult the Language Reference.
+Once compelete, the moonpage will superseed the Language Reference and this warning will disappear.**

 ## HISTORY